saprykins/enterprise_knowledge_chatbot/README.md

 ---

+## What This App Solves

+This app addresses several key challenges in enterprise knowledge management and communication, offering a solution that is tailored, secure, and adaptable.

+### The Problem

+Traditional GPT-like models are limited to publicly available information, making them ineffective for answering questions about company-specific context, such as internal processes, proprietary knowledge, or domain-specific vocabulary.
+While existing RAG (Retrieval-Augmented Generation) solutions can incorporate internal knowledge bases, they're often rigid.
+If information isn't in the provided knowledge base, the chat simply can't help.
+This also creates another problem: multiple, disparate internal sources of information that are difficult to navigate and search simultaneously.

+### Our Solution

+Our app provides a flexible and secure solution to these problems.
+It gives users granular control over their queries, allowing them to choose whether to search internal knowledge bases, public data, or both.
+This is especially useful for targeting specific information, like HR or financial documentation.
+The solution is also designed with security in mind: all data processing, including knowledge storage and embedding, can be done on your local server, ensuring that sensitive information remains within your environment.

+Furthermore, this app is designed to improve documentation quality over time.
+Through an administrator interface, negative user feedback on chat replies can be used to identify "blind spots" in your documentation.
+The administrator interface also provides insights into user interests based on their search history, helping you understand what information your teams need most.

+### Future Improvements

+- **Scalable and high-performance databases**: Integrating more robust vector and relational databases
+- **Table processing**: The ability to read and understand information from tables
+- **API comparisons**: Testing performance with various APIs
+- **Multi-modal analysis**: Using multi-modal models to suggest documentation improvements by analyzing schemes and images

+---

 A modern chat application built with Django backend and React frontend, featuring conversation history, GitHub AI integration, and **RAG (Retrieval-Augmented Generation)** for company knowledge management.

 ## 🚀 Features